-In late 2016, Hertz rolled out its Ultimate Choice service, which lets you choose your own car instead of getting assigned the same old, same old.
+In late 2016, Hertz rolled out Ultimate Choice, a service that lets you choose your own car instead of getting assigned the same old, same old.
 But how does this service stack up against National's Emerald Aisle?
 And how can you get the most bang for your buck?

 When we first tried Ultimate Choice in December of 2016, Hertz had just rolled it out to its first location at Austin Bergstrom International Airport.
-At the time, Hertz had announced plans to expand to 24 more locations in 2017.
-In fact, Hertz embarked on an even more aggressive expansion rolled Ultimate Choice out to a total of 53 locations in 2017.
-By the end of 2018, Hertz had 58 US locations and one in Canada (Toronto) for a total of 59, with more on the way in 2019.
+By the end of 2019, Hertz had 58 US locations and one in Canada (Toronto) for a total of 59.

 Hertz offers Ultimate Choice at most of the country's top airports.
 So if you rent from Hertz airport location, chances are you'll probably run into Ultimate Choice.